Positive Deviance (PD) explained

 Positive deviance summary

-By applying the method behind the positive deviance approach, many people have been helped in the past, such as children in famine.
+By applying the method behind the PD approach, many people have been helped in the past, such as children in famine.
 The method has also been developed in this context; in the 1970s, researchers found that some people in a hungry community fed their children better than others.
 These people are called positive deviants, or positive exceptions.

-The first stage of the positive deviance approach involves defining the problem.
+The first stage of the this approach involves defining the problem.
 This is done within the community itself, not by outsiders.
 The next step is to identify everyday practices and behaviors within this community.
 The third step is about identifying the positive deviants.
 The fourth phase revolves around designing an initiative that is scalable and can be shared with others within the same community and beyond.

 The method has proved successful with a large number of inactive people, including managing type 2 diabetes (T2D) and cancer care, as well as in non-medical settings such as sustainable energy supply, criminology and psychology.